 Left to right: ciceri e tria (a very simple but well-flavored soup dish with chick peas and short strips of both boiled and fried tagliatelle *tria*), grilled imperial prawns, fave e cicureddha (fava bean puree with braised wild chicory).

 With only 4 days to fill up on pugliese cooking, I dove right in and went for dishes that I had no idea how to say correctly.
 Grecanico or griko is a neo-greek dialect spoken in the historical language of Greek Salento (Salento’s past is very interesting).
 Some of the names reflected that influence, as in fave e cicureddha (fava bean puree w/ braised chicory and fried bread), turcinieddhri (rolls made with lamb’s liver, heart, lungs, etc and cooked over hot coals), and taieddhra (a rice dish with zucchini, potatoes and mussels).
-I couldn’t touch any of the desserts because portions were more than ample and since we ate so late, I wasn’t going to risk having any weird dreams.
-And as a word of assurance, there are many other items on the menu that aren’t as overwhelming.
-Any plate with orecchiette pasta is a sure thing no matter how it’s prepared.
-Hands down, our favorite place to go was Olo Kalò in Corigliano d’Otranto.
+I couldn’t manage desserts since dinner portions were generous and because we ate so late.
+Our favorite place was Olo Kalò in Corigliano d’Otranto.
 It means “all the best” which is to say that everything they put out are among the best dishes of the Salento area.
-Amen to that.
-The food, wine and service was excellent, down to the last crumb.

 Pastry shops and gelato

 I may have skipped dessert after dinner but I didn’t skip dessert before lunch.
-We went to Pasticceria Chèri in Campi Salentina (Via San Francesco, 3) just outside of Lecce and saw the chef working up a storm so.
-12 pasticciotti is what we walked out with – 4 each of chocolate, pistacchio and regular cream.
+We went to Pasticceria Chèri in Campi Salentina (Via San Francesco, 3) just outside of Lecce for these pasticciotti and walked out with 4 chocolate, 4 pistacchio, and 4 cream.
 The chocolate was the best.

 Taken from the description fronting another church: